manuGil/online-core/docs/source/systems-model.rst

    + Is this a spatial model?
 Explain your answer.
    + Do you think this model contains any agents?
 If so, which agents and how are they represented in the model?
    + What happens when you change the :guilabel:`minimum-separation` from 1 to 2 patches?
    + If you were to calibrate this model, which elements would you calibrate?

 The second type of model we will evaluate is a CA model.
 Before we open the example model in Netlogo, you will first practice how this type of model works via a pencil and paper exercise.

-Task
+Task 8
    Below you see a lattice (raster) where each cell has a value.
 This raster represents the starting values of a CA model simulation.
-With each iteration of the model, the value of the cells will be determined by considering their 8 neighbouring cells, according with the following rules:
+With each iteration of the model, the value of the cells will be determined by considering their :math:`8` neighbouring cells, and applying the following rules:

-   + If current value is :math:`1`.
-Change to 0 if less than four neighbors are :math:`1`
+   + If the current value is :math:`1`.
+Change to :math:`0` if less than four neighbours are :math:`1`
-   + If current value is :math:`0`.
-Change to :math:`1` if less than four neighbors are :math:`0`
+   + If the current value is :math:`0`.
+Change to :math:`1` if less than four neighbours are :math:`0`

-   For the raster on the left, *compute the values for the next iteration of the model, using the rules listed above.* Write down the value on the raster on the right.
+   For the raster on the left, *compute the values for the next iteration of the model.
+Follow the rules listed above.* Write down the values on the raster on the right.

    .. image:: _static/img/lattice-raster.png
       :align: center